MRtrix3/mrtrix3/docs/reference/commands/mrview.rst

 View options
 ^^^^^^^^^^^^

--  **-mode index** Switch to view mode specified by the integer index. as per the view menu.
+-  **-mode index** Switch to view mode specified by the integer index, as per the view menu.

 -  **-load image** Load image specified and make it current.

 -  **-reset** Reset the view according to current image.
-This resets the FOV, projection, and focus.
+This resets the FOV, projection and focus.

 -  **-fov value** Set the field of view, in mm.